ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/aws/clustering-with-aws.md

 ![](@site/static/img/152640825-06b86d38-f024-4ca9-b545-78d38ad87abe.png)

 * Right now, you should connect to your instance.
 To Connect your instance, open a terminal and run a command something like below.
-Please change {YOUR\_KEY\_FILE} and {INSTANCE\_PUBLIC\_IP} with your own credentials.
-For our case, they are “ant.pem” and “3.108.40.66”.
+Please change {YOUR_KEY_FILE} and {INSTANCE_PUBLIC_IP} with your own credentials.
+For our case, they are `ant.pem` and `3.108.40.66`.

 ```ssh -i {YOUR_KEY_FILE} ubuntu@{INSTANCE_PUBLIC_IP}```